 The School Business Manager is a member of the Senior Leadership Team.
 The postholder plays a key role in school development, working collaboratively with the other members of the Senior Leadership Team to achieve the school’s aims.

 This is a full time post with a 36 hour working week.
 However, due to the seniority of the post, the School Business Manager will be expected to work beyond this, as and when necessary, to ensure that the School’s needs are met.
-This includes attendance to support duties, events, parents’ evenings, etc. It is expected that the SBM takes his/her annual leave entitlement during the school holidays.
+This will include attendance to support duties, school events, and parents’ evenings.

 The School Business Manager is responsible for providing professional leadership and management of school support staff in partnership with Senior Leaders and teaching staff, to enhance their effectiveness in order to achieve improved standards of learning and achievement in the school.